Manitoba Book Jam (online)

 December, 2020: Jodi Carmichael, MaryLou Driedger, Gabriel Goldstone, Melanie Matheson, Pat Trottier, Larry Verstraete, with musical guest, Allan Palmer.
-With thanks to the Manitoba Government and a #SafeAtHome grant.
+With thanks to Mcnally Robinson and the Manitoba Government #SafeAtHome.

 August, 2020: Raye Anderson, GMB Chomichuk, Deborah L. Delaronde-Falk, Joel Robert Ferguson, Kyle Penner, Lara Rae, with musical guest, Michael Daher.
 With thanks to the Manitoba Arts Council!